A Wanton Wife

 I saw a little frog hiding in the corner on a lily pad.

-“Do you like to hide in the corner?”
+“You like to hide in corners?”

 “It’s a good place to observe life.”

 The speakers released a subdued song, Midnight at the Oasis, by Maria Muldaur as the kitchen, living room and laundry floated briefly before my gaze.
-With refilled wine glass, I noticed everything was clean and orderly including the nape of his neck where the barber had trimmed his hair line.
+With refilled wine glass, I noticed everything was and orderly including the nape of his neck where the barber had trimmed his hairline.
 Only his medical texts skewed about suggested disarray but more probably recent study.
 His bedroom was on the second level.
 I knew I shouldn’t go up the stairs but waited for his lead.

 Midnight at the oasis

 Got shadows painting our faces

 And traces of romance in our heads

 I concentrated on balancing the wine glass and negotiating the steps in my heels.
 My heart raced faster with each step ascended.
 I thought.